MiMo42/MMTabBarView/README.md

 ## State

-The project is still in a beta state.
-Some Styles need to be adjusted.
+The included 'Adium' style needs to be adjusted.
-There is still some old code that should be replaced.
+There are still some old lines of code that should be replaced.

 ## Building